 The Comic Book Legal Defense Fund is a proud sponsor of Banned Books Week, the annual celebration of the freedom to read!
-The 2012 celebration of Banned Books Week will be held from September 21 – September 27.
+The 2014 celebration of Banned Books Week will be held from September 21 – September 27.
 This year, Banned Books Week will celebrate graphic novels!

 Every year people try to take away readers’ power to decide what books are right for themselves or their children to read by bringing challenges to remove books from libraries.
 Comic books, graphic novels, and manga are frequently challenged and even banned.

 WHY COMICS ARE BANNED

 Book banning is nothing new.
 Books are frequently banned for containing “adult content,” “language,” “sex/nudity,” or not being “age appropriate.”
 Comics are uniquely vulnerable to challenges because the medium thrives on the power of static images, and because there is a lingering stigma that comics are low-value speech.
 Some challenges are brought against comics because a single page or panel can be taken out of context, while others come under attack because of the mistaken notion that all comics are for children.
 Learn more about why comics are banned here.

 WHAT COMICS ARE BANNED

 Comics are one of the most commonly attacked types of books, with challenges and bans happening every year.
 In the last few years, attempts to ban critically acclaimed graphic novels Persepolis and Barefoot Gen made international headlines.
 Other comics attacked in recent years include all-ages classics like Bone by Jeff Smith, which made ALA’s list of the ten most challenged books in 2013, as well as acclaimed books for adult readers like Alison Bechdel’s Fun Home.
 Learn more about what comics have been banned or challenged here.